geospaitial-lab/aviary/docs/how_to_guides/api/how_to_implement_your_own_component.md

         return tiles
 ```

-1. This import is required for correct type hinting in the `from_config` class method.
+1. This import is required for correct type hinting of the `from_config` class method’s return type.

 Now you can create an instance of `MyTilesProcessor` from a configuration.

   [TilesProcessor]: ../../api_reference/tile/tiles_processor/tiles_processor.md#aviary.tile.TilesProcessor
   [Tiles]: ../../api_reference/core/tiles.md#aviary.Tiles

+---

+## Next step

+Do you want to use custom components in the CLI?<br>
+Have a look at the [How to register your own component] guide.

+  [How to register your own component]: ../cli/how_to_register_your_own_component.md